scholarworks/sipity/README.md

 ### Conversions

-Taking a cue from Avdi Grimm's "Confident Ruby", Conversions are responsible for coercing the input to another format.
+Taking a cue from [Avdi Grimm's "Confident Ruby"](http://www.confidentruby.com/), Conversions are responsible for coercing the input to another format.
+These are similar to `Array()` function.

 The Conversions modules are designed to be either:

 * callable via module functions
-* includable and thus exposing the underlying conversion
+* include-able and thus expose an underlying conversion method

 Find out more about [Sipity's Conversions](https://github.com/ndlib/sipity/blob/master/app/conversions/sipity/conversions.rb)

 ### Decorators

+Models are great for holding data.
+Decorators are useful for collecting that data into meaningful information.

 Take a look at the [Draper gem](https://github.com/drapergem/draper).
 It does a great job of explaining their importance.